-Remark: Values are presented as mean ± standard deviation (SD).
+Values are presented as mean ± standard deviation (SD).
 SSI denotes sprouting speed index, CVG denotes coefficient of velocity of sprouting, and CVT denotes coefficient of variation of sprouting time.
 Values followed by the same letter do not differ significantly at the 5% significance level according to Tukey's Honestly Significant Difference (HSD) test.

-The interaction between dormancy-breaking treatments and vernalization significantly affected SSI, CVG, and CVT (p < 0.05, Table 1).
 The combination of H₂O₂ and 5°C vernalization produced the highest SSI (6.91 ± 0.40) and CVG (12.78 ± 0.59), both of which were significantly greater than those observed in all other treatment combinations.
 For CVT, H₂O₂ without vernalization (1.28 ± 0.12%) and GA₃ without vernalization (1.72 ± 0.14%) resulted in the lowest and statistically similar values.
 In contrast, H₂O₂ with 5°C vernalization yielded the highest CVT (3.83 ± 0.44%), which did not differ significantly from GA₃ with 10°C vernalization (3.42 ± 0.37%) or from the absence of plant growth regulator with 5°C vernalization (3.31 ± 0.13%), but was significantly different from the remaining treatments.

 Table 2.
 Mean sprouting rate, mean sprouting time, and synchronization index values in various treatment combinations